why-you-should-cultivate-gratitude-everyday

 Listen to Coach Celene Liwanag’s full explanation:

-Visualize and Spread Positivity
+Visualize & Spread Positivity

 Starting a gratitude practice doesn’t need to be complex.
 Beginning with a simple, concrete routine will help you maintain your practice until it becomes a habit, and can give you the same positive benefits too!